kehantan/labbook/docs/protein/sds_page.rst

     * Many tiny bubbles will bee seen raising from the bottom of the gel to the surface.

 #.
-Observe the progress of the eletrophoresis every 15 mins to make sure not to overrun.
+Observe the progress of the eletrophoresis about every 15 to 20 mins to make sure not to overrun.
 Stop the electrophoresis when the ladder reaches about 1 cm from the bottom of the gel.

 Remove gel
 ----------

-Remove gel from the glass plate
+* Remove gel from the glass plate

 **Requires**